-The Center for Teaching & Learning has resources that support OHIO faculty, including a robust, interactive micro-site to use during syllabus development, as well as useful Ohio University handbooks and more.
+The Center for Teaching & Learning has resources that support OHIO faculty, including a constantly evolving set of digital resources to use during syllabus development and course and instructional design, as well as useful Ohio University handbooks and more.

 There are a number of factors that should be taken into consideration when designing and implementing an online course.
 Review some best practices shared by experts in the field of online education.

-As you consider how best to assess your students in the online environment, you may find that your traditional assessments work very well.
-But there may be other approaches that you might find helpful.
-For ideas and suggestions, please see the guide to online assessment from Penn State’s Schreyer Institute for Teaching and Learning.
+As you consider how best to assess your students in the online environment, you may find this guide to online assessment from Penn State’s Schreyer Institute for Teaching and Learning helpful.

 Designing Authentic Assessments